 The most popular variation is the advanced variation.
 White plays 3.e5, attempting to lock up the center pawns and gain a long-term space advantage.
 We recommend an aggressive line, 3…c5, quickly targeting the pawn on d4.

 After the most common fourth move, 4.c3, we will aim to develop the c8-bishop, play e6, and slowly add pressure to White’s central pawns on d4 and e5.
-This slower line allows us to develop naturally and play for positional imbalances.
+This slower line allows us to create natural and play for positional imbalances.

 Full Chapter 1 Video